ayush-jangir1/Deep-Learning/README.md

     Applying the GCD framework to remote sensing image classification and novel category discovery using the MLRSNet dataset. gcd-mlrsnet.ipynb

+**CLIP(Contrastive Language Image Pretraining) on RSCID Dataset**

+    Applying the image-text retrieval on the RSICD dataset using CLIP embeddings.
+We evaluate performance with Recall@K (R@1, R@5, R@10), reporting results on All, Old, and New subsets

 **Remember:** behind every great neural net is a human who Googled “why my model accuracy stuck at 50%” at least once.